Get the guide in PDF form so you can explore Maui from the airplane, from you phone, or from anywhere you happen to be between your home and Maui!

 Not only are you greeted by a cascade of gleaming pools, but you’re also at the site of one of Maui’s most epic hikes—Pipiwai Trail.

-Since the Seven Sacred Pools are located within the Kipahulu District of Hakeakala National Park, there is a $15 parking fee per vehicle (as of 2015).
+Since the Seven Sacred Pools are located within the Kipahulu District of Hakeakala National Park, there is a parking fee per vehicle.

 However, the parking pass is valid for three days and includes access to the summit of Haleakala Crater.
 So, be sure to check out the sunrise at Haleakala within that timeframe to get the most bang for the buck.